gnawex/gnawex/docs/src/trading/transactions.md

 A **transaction** involves a bid and ask.
 These listings involved can be more than one depending on the situation.

+> **Note:** The transaction flow is identical with items, maps, and bounties.
+> The only difference is the data needed.

+> **Note:** The transaction flow is identical with items, maps, and bounties.
+The only difference is the data needed.

 ```mermaid
 flowchart LR
   Ask[Ask: 200SB x 5 TSR] --> C([Transaction 1])